openedx/edx-cookiecutters/README.rst

 If you find anything that is outdated in the cookiecutters in this repository, please create a PR with updates.

 ..
+Note:: Set EDX_COOKIECUTTER_ROOTDIR="$(PWD)" before running the cookiecutter after making local changes.
+Without this environmental variable set, the repository will layer in the python-template cookiecutter from GitHub instead of your local.

+..
 Note:: Some of the cookiecutters in this repository use the layered cookiecutter approach.
 If you are modifying these, please see "Local Debugging of the layered cookiecutters" section below.